edgedb/edgedb/docs/edgeql/overview.rst

         Status.name
       );

-   In the above query, the longest common prefixes are: ``User.friends``, ``Issue``, and ``Status.name``.
+   In the above query, the longest common prefixes are: ``User``, ``User.friends``, ``Issue``, and ``Status.name``.

 2. Make a *query input list* of all unique set references which appear directly in the query (including the common path prefixes identified above).
-   The set references in this list are called *input set references*, and the sets they represent are called *input sets*.
+   The set references and path prefixes in this list are called *input set references*,  and the sets they represent are called *input sets*.
+Order this list such that an input references come before any other input set reference for which it is a prefix (sorting lexicographically works).

-3. For every empty input set, check if it appears exclusively as part of an :ref:`ref_eql_fundamentals_optional` argument, and if so, exclude it from the query input list.

-4. Create a set of *input tuples* as a cartesian product of the input sets.
+3. Compute a set of *input tuples*.

-   If the query input list is empty, the input tuple set would contain a single empty input tuple.
+   - Begin with a set containing a single empty tuple.
+   - For each input set reference, we compute a *dependent* cartesian product of the input tuple set (``X``) so far and the input set ``Y`` being considered.
+In this dependent product, we pair each tuple ``x`` in the input tuple set ``X`` with each element of the subset of the input set ``Y`` corresponding to the tuple ``x``.
+(For example, in the above example, computing the dependent product of User and User.friends would pair each user with all of their friends.)

+     (Mathematically, ``X' = {(x, y) | x \in X, y \in f(x)}``, if ``f(x)`` selects the appropriate subset.)

+     The set produced becomes the new input tuple set and we continue down the list.
+   - As a caveat to the above, if an input set appears exclusively as part of an :ref:`ref_eql_fundamentals_optional` argument, produce pairs with a placeholder value ``Missing`` instead of an empty cartesian product in the above set.
+(Mathematically, I think the corresponds to having ``f(x) = {Missing}`` whenever it would otherwise produce an empty set.)

-5. Iterate over the set of input tuples, and on every iteration:
+4. Iterate over the set of input tuples, and on every iteration:

    - in the query and its subqueries, replace each input set reference with the corresponding value from the input tuple or an empty set if the value